 I hope you enjoy this recipe as much as we did!
 It’s definitely going on rotation & makes me excited to try to create more Vegan Keto Chinese Recipes. 🙂

 If you’re interested in reading about my 21 Day Vegan Keto Intermittent Fasting Challenge, check it out here!

-Like this Vegan Baked Mac N Cheese?
+Like this Kung Pao Tofu?
 Consider signing up for our Super Awesome Vegan Emails that we send once a month.
 We put together our best recipes and reviews each month and send them right to your inbox!
 We’ll never send junk and we’ll NEVER give away your email!
 Or give us a follow on Pinterest Follow VeggL